nicozumarraga/light-mcp-agents/README.md

 1. **AgentServer**: Main class that manages an agent in both client and server modes
 2. **MCPServerWrapper**: Wraps an Agent as an MCP server to expose its tools
 3. **Agent**: Core agent implementation that processes user requests and executes tools
-4. **AgentTool**: Registry for local tool implementations that can be used directly by agents
+4. **CapabilityRegistry**: Registry for agent capabilities that require LLM reasoning
-5. **ToolRegistry**: Registry for all tools (both local and from remote servers)
+5. **ToolRegistry**: Registry for all tools from MCP servers

 ## Installation